Highland Real Estate

 Areas to Know in Highland

-Highland neighborhoods are distinguished more by lot size and views than by development style:
+Highland neighborhoods are distinguished more by lot size and views than by development style.
+Salisbury Real Estate helps clients find the right fit:

 Highland East (Bench)